 Spray two rimmed baking sheets with cooking spray and divide the coated popcorn between them.
 Here is where I muster up all the will power I’ve got to push down the voice in my head that’s telling me to eat it now.

 It’s time for it to go in the oven.
+Toss it around a bit with a large spoon every 15 minutes or so while it cooks.
 The longer you bake it, the crispier it will be.
 If you don’t care about your relationship with your dentist, you can take it out of the oven after 30 minutes and it will be soft and chewy.
 For a crisp, crunchy result, bake for 45 minutes.
-Give it a good stir once about every 15 minutes while it is in the oven.
-After baking, remove from the oven and allow to sit till cool enough to handle.
+After baking, remove it from the oven and allow to sit till cool enough to handle.
 Go through it with your hands, breaking up any large chunks.
 Store in an airtight container or two gallon sized zippered storage bags.

 Now beg people to take it out of your house!
 But save a little for movie night or the football game or to munch on when you are handing out candy on Halloween night.